Chaparral (Technology Demonstrator)

 San Francisco, California, USA

-Elroy Air was founded in 2016 by Dave Merrill and Clint Cope in November 2016 to explore aerial applications which could be serviced by a large UAV aircraft.
-According to Forbes magazine, by February 2019 Elroy Air had succeeded in raising at total of $9.2 million U.S. dollars and has a target date of 2020 to bring their cargo UAV into service.
-The aircraft will fly autonomously and be able to pick up and drop off up to 500 lb (225 kg) and travel a maximum distance of 300 miles (500 km) in one flight.
+Elroy Air was founded by Dave Merrill and Clint Cope in November 2016 to explore aerial applications which could be serviced by a large uncrewed aircraft system (UAS).
+According to Forbes magazine, by February 2019 Elroy Air had succeeded in raising at total of $9.2 million U.S. dollars.
+The Chaparral technology demonstrator made its first hover flight on Aug.
+14, 2019.
+The production aircraft, the Chaparral C1, will fly autonomously and be able to pick up and drop off up to 500 lb (225 kg) and travel a maximum distance of 300 miles (500 km) in one flight.

 The Chaparral technology demonstrator is an autonomous hybrid-electric VTOL demonstrator cargo drone capable of carrying 250-500 lb (100-225 kg) over a range of 300 miles (500 km).
 If the cargo is lighter, the range would be extended.
 There are six VTOL stationary VTOL propellers and one pusher propeller for forward flight.
 The cargo is held under the aircraft's fuselage.
 The aircraft has a tandem two booms between the wing tips and fuselage.
 The aircraft has fixed wheeled landing gear.

 A Cessna Caravan, the workhorse of small air freight carriers, consumes 50 gallons (189 L) of fuel an hour; the Elroy aircraft will burn 3 to 5, (11.35 to 18.29 L) says Merrill.
 A Cessna Caravan can carry a maximum of 4,000 pounds (1,840 kg), but Merrill says a significant portion of package carriers’ flights aren’t fully loaded and potential customers have indicated that 500 pounds (225 kg) is a “sweet spot.”